 Our research on prejudice and stereotyping focuses on implicit or "nonconscious" forms of bias.
 For example, recent studies examine the implicit prejudice people hold toward individuals with a tattoo (Zestcott, Bean & Stone, 2017).
 We also investigate the role of stereotypes and prejudice in creating ethnic and racial health disparities (Zestcott, Blair & Stone, 2016), and are testing various approaches to reducing implicit biases.
 Our work on these issues has been funded by the National Institutes of Health, the National Science Foundation, and by various state and local grants.

 In the Social Psychology of Sport Lab, our research investigates the causes and consequences of racial and gender stereotypes for the behavior of athletes both on and off the field.
 We examine how negative stereotypes impact perceptions of athletic performance, and how stereotype threat processes impact outcomes in sports (Stone, Chalabaev, & Harrison, 2011) and education (Stone, Harrison, & Mottley, 2012).
 Our work on the role of stereotypes in sports has been featured in programs on National Public Radio, the BBC, in Newsweek Magazine, on the television show ABC Primetime, and in various newspapers around the globe.

 Click on the links to the right to learn more about my research and the courses that I teach.
 You can also get information about the social psychology graduate program and the department of psychology.

-I do not plan to recruit a new graduate student to the lab for Fall of 2019.
+I plan to recruit a new graduate student to the lab for Fall of 2020.